jmscshipp/Musical-Ecosystem/README.md

 # Musical-Ecosystem
-Interactive generative music project in development Created by James Shipp and Jonathan Rickert
+Interactive generative music project in development by James Shipp and Jonathan Rickert